 DIY Hanging Flower Installation — If you’re looking for a statement party, engagement, or wedding decor piece, then this DIY hanging flower installation is for you!

-If you follow along on Instagram, you might recognize this DIY hanging flower installation from a video sneak peek that I shared on Sunday, and trust me, I’m just as giddy over it as you were!
-It’s a project I’ve been wanting to make for a while now, and the new studio was the perfect white backdrop for it.
+Trust me, I’m just as giddy over it as you were!
+It’s a project that I’ve been wanting to make for a while now.
+And the new studio was the perfect white backdrop for it.

 Repeat for all four corners.

 Once you have the hooks in place, use the wire loop enclosures to make a loop at the end of each corner to hang to structure evenly.

 Screw the other four cup hooks into the the ceiling equal distance to where each of your four corners of the structure will be placed, and suspend the loops from each.